fhollenbach/Pols627_2020/index.md

-## Week 9 (03/19): Macro-Preferences & Preference Aggregation: Political Parties & Legislative Organization:
+## Week 9 (03/26): Macro-Preferences & Preference Aggregation: Political Parties & Legislative Organization AND ALSO Retrospective & Economic Voting :

-Presentation: Andrea Junqueira
+Presentations: Andrea Junqueira & Thiago Moreira & James Dongjin Kim

 __Readings:__

 - Aldrich, John H. 1995. "__Why Parties?__ Chicago, Il: University of Chicago Press.
 Chapters 1 & 2.
 - Ziblatt, Daniel.
 2017. "__Conservative Parties and the Birth of Democracy.__" Cambridge: Cambridge University Press.
-Chapters 1 & 2.
+Chapter 1.
 - Martin, Lanny W. and Georg Vanberg.
 2014. "__Parties and policymaking in multiparty governments: The legislative median, ministerial autonomy, and the coalition compromise.__" American Journal of Political Science.
 58(4): 979-996.
+- Powell, G. and G. Whitten.
+1993. "__A Cross-National Analysis of Economic Voting: Taking Account of the Political Context.__" American Journal of Political Science.
+37(2): 391-414.
+- Duch, Raymond M. and Randy Stevenson.
+2010. "__The Global Economy, Competency, and the Economic Vote.__" Journal of Politics.
+- Williams, Laron K. and Guy D. Whitten.
+2015.  "__Don't Stand So Close to Me: Spatial Contagion Effects and Party Competition.__" American Journal of Political Science.

+__Supplementary Readings:__
+- Ziblatt, Daniel.
+2017. "__Conservative Parties and the Birth of Democracy.__" Cambridge: Cambridge University Press.
+Chapter 2.
 - Meng, Anne.
 2019. "__Ruling Parties in Authoritarian Regimes: Rethinking Institutional Strength.__" British Journal of Political Science.
 Fist-View.

-__Supplementary Readings:__
+- Hibbs, Douglass A. 2006. "__Voting and the Macroeconomy.__" In: The Oxford Handbook of Political Economy.
+Chapter 31.
+- Lindvall, Johannes.
+2017. "__Economic downturns and political competition since the 1870s.__" Journal of Politics.
+79(4): 1302-1314.
 - Opalo, Ken Ochieng'.
 2019. "__Legislative Development in Africa: Politics and Postcolonial Legacies.__" Cambridge, UK: Cambridge University Press.
 - Rash, Bjorn Erik and Shane Martin and Jose Antonio Cheibub.
 2016. "__Parliaments and Government Formation: Unpacking Investiture Rules.__" Oxford, UK: Oxford University Press.
 - Bäck, Hanna, and Johannes Lindvall.
 2015. "__Commitment problems in coalitions: A new look at the fiscal policies of multiparty governments.__" Political Science Research and Methods.
 3(1): 53-72.